 Year approved – 2016

 For further information on the application requirements visit the Alberta Printmakers Facebook event.

 Information for Artists

 In 2015 artists for the Utility Box Program were chosen via a pre-selected roster.
-Following the success of the roster, we have created an umbrella initiative called Painted City, that covers any program or individual request where an artist applies two-dimensional artworks to the surfaces of City-owned assets.
+Following the success of the roster, we have created an umbrella initiative called Painted City, which covers any program or individual request where an artist applies two-dimensional artworks to the surfaces of City-owned assets.
 These assets include utility boxes, banners, murals, decals, mosaics, photography and other digital artworks.
 Artist for the Utility Box program (with the exception of the Utility Box Mentorship) will be chosen through the Painted City roster.

 Frequently Asked Questions

 The City of Calgary’s Utility Box Program is an extremely popular community-based art program in partnership between Roads, Public Art and local communities.
 Funded by Roads, the program allows local artists to create original artworks on designated traffic signal boxes.
 There are a limited number of boxes that can be done each year due to the budget and boxes are selected based on lifecycle priority basis.